saimoncse19/pycode/Dummy.md

 ```
  NP: {<DAB|DRL>?<JJ|JQ>*<N.>}
 ```
-The tags used to construct the grammar have been explained in the following table.
+The tags used to construct the grammar as well as training the POS Tagger have been explained in the following table as specified by reserachers at **Microsof Research, India**.
 Grammars for verb phrases, named entities, etc. can also be constructed in the similar fashion.

 | Name                   | Tag     | Example    |
 |------------------------|---------|------------|